Farivar90/Farivar90/README.md

 I'm a Full Stack Developer and Software Engineer from Walnut Creek, CA. I specialize in React.js, Redux, JavaScript, Ruby on Rails, Node.js, and various other technologies.

-## Here are some of my standout projects:

-- **VelvetVenues**: A luxurious platform that facilitates users in purchasing and selling upscale properties.
-Key features include enhanced user authentication, seamless property search via AWS, D3, and Google Maps integration, and advanced search capabilities.
-- **BudgetBuddy**: An intuitive finance application, I led a dynamic team in developing this tool to help users track income, expenses, and budgeting.

-## Apart from software development, I have rich experiences in various fields:
-- Managed a restaurant/cafe, ensuring quality services and customer satisfaction.
-- Played a pivotal role as a business partner in an import car parts company.
-- Accumulated 14 years of expertise as a professional trader in Forex and Stocks.

 In my free time, I enjoy reading, experimenting with recipes, or tinkering with things.
 I've fixed electronics, crafted carpentry projects, and have even worked on cars.
 Fun fact: I built a car mostly on my own and used to be a drift racer!